-After you pass away, your executor has the general task of sorting out your finances, including paying any outstanding debts you may have out of the remainder of your estate, and dividing your property and assets amongst your beneficiaries.
+After you pass away, your executor has the general task of sorting out your finances.
+This task can include paying any of your outstanding debts and dividing your assets among your beneficiaries.

-The executor of your Will is responsible for carrying out your wishes in the way you specified, but there are limits to what they can and can’t do.
+The executor of your Will is responsible for carrying out your wishes, but there are limits to what they can and can’t do.

-This post goes into more detail about what you can and can’t ask your executor to do, in order to help you make an informed decision about who to choose for the role.
+Let us tell you what you can and can’t ask your executor to do.
+This information can help you make your decision about who to choose for the role.

 Things Your Executor Can Do

 We’ve already covered the steps an executor would need to take to carry out a Will in a previous post, but have listed the general tasks below.

 Although this isn’t an exhaustive list, depending on the complexity of the testator’s financial and family circumstances, an executor typically makes decisions about: